WildcatIP/other.js/GETSTARTED.md

 })
 ```

+### Fork a feature

+1. The easiest way to get started is to fork an existing feature.
+Do so by clicking any feature in https://other.chat/ and then `view source`.
+The [#otherjsexamples](https://other.chat/otherjsexamples/Uph42Y) channel has several starting points.
+1. Here you may edit and run the feature ephemerally via the big `run feature` button.
+Upon reload, your changes will be gone.
+1. To save your edits, click `connect to GitHub` in the upper right (first time only).
+Then `fork to gist`.
+This will create a gist and give you its URL to share in a channel.

-### Installing
+### Install it

-1. To start developing, send a [gist](https://gist.github.com/) link to any https://other.chat/ channel.
+1. Send a [gist](https://gist.github.com/) link to any https://other.chat/ channel.
 The file must end in `.other.js`.
 Recommended: If you want it to update with new commits, use a link of the form `https://gist.githubusercontent.com/{user}/{gist}/raw/{file}.other.js`.
 To pin it, use `https://gist.githubusercontent.com/{user}/{gist}/raw/{commit}/{file}.other.js`
 1. Tap the link to install it.
 Use it!
 Share it!

-### Development cycle

-A quick dev loop is currently under development.
-For now,

-1. Ensure you're using a gist link that isn't pinned to a specific commit (see installing above).
-1. Commit changes to your gist.
-1. Tap the link to reload it.

 ### Using the network